Szymon-Czuszek/SAS-Data-Science/README.md

 Generating frequency tables to explore the distribution of data.
 By the end, the dataset cleannewhomes is ready for further analysis or visualization.

-## Solutions to exercises in Udemy course by Ermin Dedic: "SAS Programming Complete: Learn SAS and Become a Data Ninja"

-[Exercise 1.sas](SAS/Exercise%201.sas): This script imports data from multiple sheets of an Excel file and merges the data based on account number.
-It also calculates the running balance for each account across the merged sheets.

-Macro Definition (import_excel): A macro %import_excel is defined to streamline the import process for multiple Excel sheets.
-The macro takes a parameter, sheet_number, to dynamically select the desired sheet.
-PROC IMPORT imports data from a specified Excel file, Balance_Bank.xlsx, located in /home/u63805106/datasetslearnsas/.
-Bank&sheet_number is the output dataset name, where &sheet_number creates a unique dataset name for each sheet.
-The SHEET option is set to "Sheet&sheet_number", importing data from the specified sheet.
-The PROC SORT step sorts each imported dataset by Acc_number and Date.

-Macro Invocation: The macro %import_excel is called twice to import Sheet1 and Sheet2 into datasets Bank1 and Bank2.
-Data Merging and Balance Calculation:

-The DATA BankMerged step merges Bank1 and Bank2 by Acc_number.
-The RETAIN statement holds the Balance value across rows within each account.
-The conditional logic calculates Balance as follows:
-For the first row of each Acc_number, Balance is initialized to Credit - Debit.
-For subsequent rows, Balance accumulates by adding the difference (Credit - Debit) to the previous balance.

-Result: The final dataset, BankMerged, contains a consolidated list of transactions for each account, with a running balance calculation.
-This script demonstrates using SAS macros for repetitive tasks, importing and merging data from multiple sheets, and calculating cumulative values within groups.

 ## Using SAS Functions

 Step 1: Data Manipulation Using Functions